OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

 Categorical Data
 ++++++++++++++++

 A lot of variables, however, are not measured on a continuous scale, but using a limited number of categories.
-If the categories are ordered in a logical way, we refer to them as *ordinal* variables and often assume that the underlying construct follows a normal distribution.
+If the categories are ordered in a logical way, we refer to them as **ordinal** variables and often assume that the underlying construct follows a normal distribution.
 This assumption can actually be tested for any ordinal variable with a minimum of three categories, when more than one variable is available or the same variable is measured in related individuals or over time.

 Categorical data contain less information than continuous data, and are summarized by thresholds which predict the proportion of individuals in a specific category.
 As the sum of the proportions of each of the categories adds up to one, there is no information about the variance.
 The relationship between two or more variables can be summarized in a correlation matrix.
 Rather than estimating two (or more) thresholds and a correlation(s), one could fix the first threshold to zero and the second to one and estimate the means and covariance matrices instead, which can be interpreted in the same way as for continuous variables.
 The estimated proportion in each of the categories can then be calculated by rescaling the statistics.

-Often, unfortunately, variables are only measured with two categories (Yes/No, affected/unaffected, etc.) and are called *binary* variables.
+Often, unfortunately, variables are only measured with two categories (Yes/No, affected/unaffected, etc.) and called **binary** variables.
 The only statistic to be estimated in the univariate case is the threshold and no information is available about the variance.
 With two or more variables, their relationship is also summarized in a correlation matrix.

 The power of your study is directly related to the type of variable analyzed, and is typically higher for continuous variables compared to categorical variables, with ordinal variables providing more power than binary variables.
 Whenever possible, use continuous variables or at least ordinal variables.

-As a lot of real data are only available as categorical variables, we will generate both an ordinal and a binary variable from the simulated continuous variable in 'univData'.
+As a lot of real data are only available as categorical variables, we will generate both an ordinal and a binary variable from the simulated continuous variable in *univData*.
 The code below uses the ``cut`` and ``breaks`` commands to cut the continuous variable into 5 ordered categories.

 .. cssclass:: input
 ..